What is Arm’s Length Transaction?

-A company named ABC Inc, USA entered into a contract with its subsidiary company ABC Inc, the Netherlands for the purchase of raw material.
+A company named ABC Inc, USA, entered into a contract with its subsidiary companySubsidiary CompanyA subsidiary company is controlled by another company, better known as a parent or holding company.
+The control is exerted through ownership of more than 50% of the voting stock of the subsidiary.
+Subsidiaries are either set up or acquired by the controlling company.
+ABC Inc, the Netherlands, for the purchase of raw material.
 The price per kg of raw material was decided for $10.
 Had ABC Inc USA purchased the raw material from other vendors supplying the same raw material located in the Netherlands, they would have got the raw material at a price of $7 per kg.

-Here, ABC Inc, USA has tried to increase its expenses by purchasing from a related party at a higher price ($10) than the fair price ($7).
-By doing so it has attempted to shift its profits to its related party located in the Netherlands (a tax heaven country).
-Clearly, the motive is to save taxes in the USA and shift the profits to the Netherlands which is a tax haven.
+Here, ABC Inc, USA, has tried to increase its expenses by purchasing from a related party at a higher price ($10) than the fair price ($7).
+By doing so, it has attempted to shift its profits to its related party located in the Netherlands (a tax heaven country).
+Clearly, the motive is to save taxes in the USA and shift the profits to the Netherlands, which is a tax haven.

-The transaction between ABC Inc, USA and ABC Inc. The Netherlands is not at arm’s length.
+The transaction between ABC Inc, USA, and ABC Inc., the Netherlands is not at arm’s length.
 Had the price agreed between them would have been within a reasonable range of $7, then it would have been at arm’s length.

 Importance of an Arm’s Length Transaction

-Arm’s Length vs Non-Arm’s Length Transaction
+Arm’s Length vs. Non-Arm’s Length Transaction

 |Nature of transfer price

-|It does not lead to shifting of profits by an entity.
+|It does not lead to the shifting of profits by an entity.

-|Tax adjustment||No additional tax adjustment will be there.||Tax will have to pay after making transfer pricing adjustments.
+|Tax will have to pay after making transfer pricing adjustments.

-Thus, globally it is being ensured by the tax authorities that they scan for any taxpayers who have not made transactions at arm’s length.
-The tax is then determined to be paid by the taxpayers considering the fair value (known as arm’s length price) of the transaction using the most suited method.
+Thus, globally the tax authorities are ensuring the scanning for any taxpayers who have not made transactions at arm’s length.
+The tax is then determined to be paid by the taxpayersTaxpayersA taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws. considering the fair value (known as arm’s length price) of the transaction using the most suited method.
 This places the related as well as unrelated parties at an equal footing in terms of taxation and pricing.

 This has been a guide to what is Arm’s Length Transaction.
 Here we discuss an example and importance of Arm’s Length Transaction.
 You can learn more about financing from the following articles –